dchosnek/ansible-pi/roles/configure_samba/README.md

 ## Intended configuration

-The current configuration file is intended to provide read/write access to a shared directory without authentication.
-Anyone browsing the network will be able to access this share.
+The current configuration file is intended to provide read/write access to two shared directories without authentication.
+Anyone browsing the network will be able to access these shares.

 ## Variables

-This role uses a single variable `samba_path` to specify the directory that will be shared.
+This role uses two variables to specify the two directories that will be shared:

+* `public_share_path`
+* `samba_path`